SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 DataFrame or Vector is used as the data source of the chart.
 It works similar to the initial `daru` plotting system.

-If user want to use the Nyaplot methods then it can be done in Nyaplot object, which can be accessable using `daru_plot_obj.chart`.
+If user want to use the Nyaplot methods then it can be done on Nyaplot object.We can get nyplot object using `daru_plot_obj.chart`.

 i.e.